fmoor/edgedb-docs/doc/ref/edgeql/functions.rst

 .. _ref_edgeql_functions_array_agg:

 .. eql:function:: std::array_agg(SET OF any, $a: any) -> array<any>
-    :summary:
-        Return the array made from all of the input set elements.

     :param $1: input set
     :paramtype $1: SET OF any